riazhedayati/beautiful-jekyll/_posts/2017-01-08-predict-song-genre-pt2.md

 </code></pre>

 ## Visualizations
-Finally, we’ll create some visualizations to better understand the lyrics of all the songs in our data.
+We’ll create some visualizations to better understand the lyrics of all the songs in our data.
 We’ll create a word cloud using the top 40 most common words, as well as a barchart of the top 20 most common words.
 Both visualizations are created using the cleaned dataset before stemming, as stemming did not affect the results.

 <pre><code class="language-r line-numbers"># create word cloud
 freq <- sort(colSums(as.matrix(dtmcloud)), decreasing=TRUE)